randarihany/Ivolve_OJT_Labs/kubernetes/Lab27/README.md

 - ﻿﻿Write a YAML file to define a service for the MySQL Statefulset.

 ---

-:star: This is important!
-:blue_circle: **1 Deployment vs. StatefulSet Comparison: **
+:blue_circle: 1 Deployment vs. StatefulSet Comparison:

 ## StatefulSets:
 - Designed for running stateful components of an app.